mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 }
 ```

-Back to tailwind, go into the `tailwindcss` directory and install the tailwind stuff.
+Back to tailwind, run these commands to install the tailwind stuff.

 ```bash
 npm install -D tailwindcss